 The notice of claim or notice of Civil Resolution Tribunal claim is the first official notice of the lawsuit that the defendant (the person you are suing) will have.
-For this reason, the rules require us to take extra care to be sure that the defendant actually receives the notice.
+For this reason, the rules require us to take extra care to be sure that the defendant or other party actually receives the notice.

-Also, at this point the person making the claim (the claimant) may not have the correct address for the defendant, so just mailing it by ordinary mail isn't good enough.
-What you have to do depends on what kind of defendant or other party is involved will determine your next step.
+At this point, the person making the claim (the claimant or filing party) may not have the correct address for the defendant or other party, so just mailing it by ordinary mail isn't enough.
+The kind of defendant or other party is involved will determine your next step.

 If you are suing an adult, the two methods of service available are:

-To serve a document personally, you or someone acting on your behalf will simply hand the document to the defendant.
+To serve a document personally, you or someone acting on your behalf will simply hand the document to the defendant or other party.
 If the person refuses to take it, you can drop it on the floor at their feet.

 To serve a document by registered mail, you will need to provide proof of service (see question #8 in this guide for details).

-If the defendant is under the age of 19, different service procedures apply.
-You may need to seek legal advice as the Supreme Court Rules guide this process.
+If the defendant or other party is under the age of 19, different service procedures apply.
+You may need to seek legal advice as the Supreme Court rules guide this process.

-If the defendant is registered in B.C. as an extraprovincial corporation (its main place of business is outside the province), you can leave a copy of the notice of claim and blank reply form with the person who is appointed to be its attorney, under Section 389 of the Business Corporations Act.
+If the defendant or other party is registered in B.C. as an extra-provincial corporation (its main place of business is outside the province), you can leave the documents with the person who is appointed to be its attorney, under Section 389 of the Business Corporations Act.
 Alternatively, you may send these documents to the attorney by registered mail.
 You would get this information from the Corporate Registry (see small claims court Guide #2 - Making a claim for proceedings initiated in small claims).

 A partnership doesn't have a registered office.
-To serve a partnership, you can take the copy of the notice of claim and blank reply form to its place of business and leave it with a receptionist or with the person who seems to be in charge.
-Or, you can mail it by registered mail to, or leave it with, a partner.
+To serve a partnership, you can take the documents to the place of business and leave it with a receptionist or with the person who seems to be in charge.
+Or, you can mail documents by registered mail to, or leave it with, a partner.
 You will need to provide a proof of service (see question #8 on how to prove the document has been served).

 If you are suing a business that is not an incorporated company and not a partnership, you will be naming the owner of the business as a defendant.
 This is the person you must serve and the rules for serving an individual apply.

-If you are suing a municipality, you must leave a copy of the notice of claim and blank reply form with the clerk or deputy clerk or some official.
+If you are suing a municipality, you must leave a copy of the documents with the clerk or deputy clerk or some official.
 The Municipal Act has special notice periods and limitation periods that are very short.
 The registry will not be able to provide this information and you may need legal advice.

 If you are suing any of these, there are special rules about service.
 Registry staff can help you with these.
-(See the small claims court Civil Rules, Rules 2 and 18, for more specific information about serving documents.)
+See the small claims court civil rules, rules 1.1, 2 and 18, for more specific information about serving documents.

 If you are suing the Province of British Columbia, you may serve the notice of claim personally by leaving it with a lawyer during business hours at: